How much does it cost to hire an exterminator?

 |Gopher||$500 - $700|

-Depending on the pest problems in your home, you may be dealing with the dead animal removal, which averages around $100 to $400.
-In some cases, you may stumble upon a dead animal in your garage, basement, attic, or kitchen.
-This may be the first time you notice a pest in your home.
-You can then call a professional to remove the dead animal and check for signs of any more.
+Depending on your pest problems, you may deal with dead animal removal, costing $150 to $350.
+In some cases, you may find a dead animal in your garage, basement, attic, or kitchen.
+This may be the first time you notice the pest.
+You can call a professional to remove the dead animal and check for signs of more.

-In the event of lethal bait or chemical treatment, you will also have to think about dead animals.
-Before starting the pest control treatment, your provider should let you know what you can expect and how often there may be dead animals in the traps.
+You also have to consider the dead animal with lethal bait or chemical treatment.
+Before starting the pest control treatment, your provider should let you know what to expect and how often dead animals may be in the traps.
 This is especially common for mice and rats.
-The more dead animals there are to remove and the frequency of required removals, the higher the project’s price will be.
+The more dead animals there are to remove and the frequency of required removals, the higher the project price is.

-One common area where animals like to hide is the attic.
-It costs around $150 to $450 to remove them on average.
+One common area where animals hide is in the attic.
+It costs around $200 to $650 to remove them.
 Pest control companies may charge slightly more for removing animals from hard-to-reach attics that require ladders and crawling in tight spaces.
 Mice, rats, squirrels, rodents, and raccoons are some of the common inhabitants of attics.
 Signs of an attic infestation include urine, droppings, damaged insulation, ripped ducts, and nests.
 You may also hear scurrying or squeaking noises.

-It’s worthwhile to check with your local pest company on their green practices and products, as many pest control businesses are making the switch to environmentally-friendly techniques and materials to better serve their customers and their natural surroundings.
+Check with your local pest company on their green practices and products because many pest control businesses are switching to environmentally friendly techniques and materials to serve their customers and natural surroundings.
 Depending on the pest control provider, you may request they only use certain products for pest removal and prevention.
-Some businesses include this already in their pricing.
-Others may charge $20 to $200 more depending on the products and the amount needed based on each pest situation.
+Some businesses include this in their pricing.
+Others charge $20 to $200 more, depending on the products and amount needed.

-Many people worry about pesticides, repellants, and traps, fearing that their beloved pets may be injured or fall seriously ill if they come into contact with these materials.
-That’s why many pest control specialists offer pet- and child-safe options for greater peace of mind.
-They may use chemicals that are not harmful to dogs and cats or on-site trapping to ensure a pet can’t wander into the wildlife trap later.
+Many people worry about pesticides, repellants, and traps, fearing their beloved pets may be injured or fall seriously ill if they contact these materials.
+That is why many pest control specialists offer pet and child-safe options for peace of mind.
+They may use chemicals that are not harmful to dogs and cats or on-site trapping to ensure a pet cannot wander into the trap.

-Each company may have slightly different recommendations on the best pet-safe practices for pest management on your property.
-You need a balance between protecting your pet but also successfully eliminating the pests.
-Some companies may charge slightly more for pet-safe products, but it greatly depends on each individual business and their pest control practices.
-Expect to pay between $25 and $250 or more for pest control solutions that are specifically pet-safe.
-Always check with your chosen pest management company for their most up-to-date quotes.
+Each company may have slightly different recommendations on the best pet-safe practices for pest management.
+You need a balance between protecting your pet and eliminating the pests.
+Some companies may charge slightly more for pet-safe products, but it depends on each business and their pest control practices.
+Expect to pay $25 to $250 or more for pet-safe pest control solutions.

-For nearly all pests, the company begins with an inspection.
-They help you identify the exact type of pest you’re dealing with and offer you various treatment plans.
-Once you decide on the plan, one of several things will happen.
+The company begins with an inspection for nearly all pests.
+They help identify the pest you have and offer various treatment plans.
+Once you decide on the plan, one of several things happens.

-If the problem is severe and the pest control company needs assistance in locating the pests, you may need a canine inspection.
+If the problem is severe and the pest control company needs assistance locating the pests, you may need a canine inspection.
 During this inspection, a dog is brought in to help locate the problem areas.
-This process has fees starting at $200.
-They can go much higher depending on how large the property is.
+This process costs $200 to $500.

 Baiting is another option for discovering where pests are hiding.
 This method is usually slightly less expensive, costing around $50 to $150.
-Pest control specialists set the bait, either non-lethal or lethal, and check for signs of animals.
-Suppose the infestation is obvious from the inspection.
-In that case, the pest control technician may begin the removal process right away, whether it be through chemical treatment, fumigation, manual labor/removal, trapping, or a combination of several methods.
+Pest control specialists set the bait, non-lethal or lethal, and check for animal signs.
+If the infestation is obvious from the inspection, the pest control technician may begin the removal process immediately through chemical treatment, fumigation, manual labor/removal, trapping, or a combination.

-Many pest control businesses offer free inspections to help homeowners uncover insects, rodents, and animals that may be lurking undetected.
+Many pest control businesses offer free inspections to uncover undetected insects, rodents, and animals.
 Special deals and coupons for inspections and subsequent services are also common.
-Of course, each company may have different pricing policies, but generally, you can expect to have the inspection cost included in the overall removal.
+Each company has different pricing policies, but expect to have the inspection cost included with removal.
 Annual pest inspections are another option.
-If you go with one of the pest control companies that charge for inspections separately, expect to pay around $75 to $125.
+If you go with one of the pest control companies that charge for inspections separately, expect to pay $75 to $125.

-The cost of pest-related repairs ranges from $100 to $3,000.
+Pest-related repairs range from $50 to $5,000.
 Sometimes repairs are needed after the pest is gone.
-If walls needed to be opened to reach the pest, or if the pest damaged your property during its stay, you may need repairs.
-These repairs have a range of associated costs depending on the pest.
+If walls need to be opened to reach the pest or the pest damages your property, you may need repairs.
+These repairs have a range of costs, depending on the pest.